VideojogosLusofona/OkapiKit/README.md

 It's currently still under development, and eventually will be commented properly, and have a manual.

-It currently has two sample games (under the Samples directory), simple Pong and Breakout clones.
+It currently has three sample games (under the Samples directory), simple Pong, Breakout and Space Invaders clones.
+All games can be accessed through a Samples scene (in the Samples directory).

-## License
+## Licenses

 * All source code by Diogo Andrade is licensed under the MIT license.
 * Font "Karmatic Arcade" by [Vic Fieger]